pprunty/motormongo/README.md

 ## Congratulations 🎉

-You've successfully created your first motormongo Document class. 🥳
+You've successfully created your first motormongo Object Document Mapper class. 🥳

-For further development details on how to run CRUD (Create, Read, Update and Destroy) operation using the class methods or object instance methods, continue reading.
+For further development details on how to run asynchronous CRUD operation using motormongo Document class methods and object instance methods, continue reading.

-Or if you wish to get straight into how to integrate motormongo with your [`FastAPI`]() application, skip ahead to the [FastAPI Integration]() section.
+If you wish to get straight into how to integrate motormongo with your [`FastAPI`]() application, skip ahead to the [FastAPI Integration]() section.

 ## Class methods